Omycron83/Notes/ML/Transformers.md

-Transformers are a [[Neural Network]] variant mainly utilizing attention, encoding and embedding as well as context memory.
+Transformers are a [[Neural Network]] variant mainly utilizing attention, encoding and embedding as well as context memory to better pattern recognition when dealing with sequential or high dimensional data.